fparviz/Project4/README.md

 2. Udacity class on Browser Rendering Optimization
 3. Udacity P4 Forum discussions

+Changes in this submission:

+1. Moved the dist folder to top directory and added minified js and css files to that folder
+2. Fixed bugs in main.js

 How to Run:

 Part 1:

 1. Ran PageSpeed to optimize.
 2. I placed the CSS and JS minified files in dist folder as mentioned by the last project reviewer.

 Part 2: